Introduction

 How to Make Your Proposal Stand Out from the Crowd

-4. Include visuals such as charts, graphs, or diagrams to illustrate your points.
+4. Visuals: Use charts, graphs, or diagrams to illustrate.

-7. End with a call to action that encourages the reader to take the next step.
+7. End with a Call to Action: Encourage the reader to take the next step.

 How to Incorporate Client Feedback into Your Proposal